Uninett/Howitz/README.rst

    "default" in the config-file and keep on working.
 If you don't set it to anything, keep it commented out or remove it.

-There's a handler ``debug`` that will copy everything DEBUG or higher to a file ``debug.log``, you might want to use this handler for your code.
+As for logging, there is a handler ``debug`` that will copy everything DEBUG or higher to a file ``debug.log``, you might want to use this handler for your code.

 The handler ``error`` will likewise put everything WARNING or higher in the